Karachi Gymkhana

-Formerly, it was a first class cricket ground and it hosted first-class matches between 1926-27 and 1986-87.
+Formerly, it was a first class cricket ground and hosted first-class matches between 1926-27 and 1986-87.

 History

 The club was founded in 1886.
 It is one of the oldest gymkhanas in Pakistan.

 Facilities

 The KG Club provides various sports and games facilities for its members.
 The club has a main building with a restaurant, snooker room, cricket ground, swimming pool, tennis, squash courts, badminton, table tennis, bridge room, gym and weight training facility.
 Most sports activities have coaches for newcomers.
 One has to pay for coaching services and membership is necessary to enroll in coaching courses.

 Every year there is an annual sports festival in which members and their children take part in various sports events on the cricket ground.
 There are regular tournaments for squash, swimming, cricket, table tennis and tennis.

 There are three types of swimming pools.
 One is the main pool for experienced swimmers, and there is one for learners.